davin12345678910/CSE403_RCRSPTeam/reports/Week8_status_report.md

 ### Chairnet Muche
 what I did:
+I mostly focused on the front-end aspects of the project with styling and implementing other aspects of the front-end.

 what I learned:
+I learned that it will be very challenging to do the waitlist system in the front-end.
+And so, the best choice is to do it in the backend.

 What I had trouble on:
+sometimes it's sort of challenging when you call the API, and it does not work.
+It takes a while to figure out what the back end is doing in order to implement the front-end.

 What I am stuck on:
+I'm still thinking about the CSS part for the pages, and going to put some styles when the waitlist is ready.

 ### Foad Shariat